 Most people who use heroin continue to use it because of the painful reactions their bodies go through when they stop the drug.
 An individual suffering from withdrawal symptoms may experience wild shifts in mood, pain throughout the body, as well as bouts of nausea and throwing up.Since heroin addiction has such an intense physical component, behavior modification must be accompanied by the use of medicine.
 Heroin users will likely be prescribed medication during the initial stages of detoxification.
 These medications will help to alleviate some of the symptoms associated with withdrawal.
 When the effects of withdrawal have diminished, a doctor may prescribe alternative medicines.
 This is referred to as medication-assisted treatment (MAT) and is hailed as one of the top treatment options.
 MAT involves the use of medications that can help reduce withdrawal symptoms and cravings, making it easier for individuals to stop using opioids and stay in treatment.
 Some common medications used in MAT include methadone, buprenorphine, and naltrexone.
 These medications are approved by the Food and Drug Administration (FDA) for use in treating opioid addiction.

 We are here to assist you as best we can.
 We believe that anyone who makes a mistake with heroin addiction deserves another chance to live a better life.
-To contact us for more information, please call our heroin addiction treatment center in Los Angeles today.
+To contact us for more information, please call our heroin rehab in Los Angeles today.

 Silicon Beach Treatment Center is an outpatient drug & alcohol rehab in Los Angeles, California that offers high-quality treatment in a boutique setting.